History of the Haudenosaunee: Formation of the League

-The Iroquois subsequently created a highly egalitarian society.
-One British colonial administrator declared in 1749 that the Iroquois had "such absolute Notions of Liberty that they allow no Kind of Superiority of one over another, and banish all Servitude from their Territories".
-As raids between the member tribes ended and they directed warfare against competitors, the Iroquois increased in numbers while their rivals declined.
-The political cohesion of the Iroquois rapidly became one of the strongest forces in 17th- and 18th-century northeastern North America.
+The Haudenosaunee subsequently created a highly egalitarian society.
+One British colonial administrator declared in 1749 that the Haudenosaunee had "such absolute Notions of Liberty that they allow no Kind of Superiority of one over another, and banish all Servitude from their Territories".
+As raids between the member tribes ended and they directed warfare against competitors, the Haudenosaunee increased in numbers while their rivals declined.
+The political cohesion of the Haudenosaunee rapidly became one of the strongest forces in 17th- and 18th-century northeastern North America.

 The League's Council of Fifty ruled on disputes and sought consensus.
 However, the confederacy did not speak for all five tribes, which continued to act independently and form their own war bands.
-Around 1678, the council began to exert more power in negotiations with the colonial governments of Pennsylvania and New York, and the Iroquois became very adroit at diplomacy, playing off the French against the British as individual tribes had earlier played the Swedes, Dutch, and English.
+Around 1678, the council began to exert more power in negotiations with the colonial governments of Pennsylvania and New York, and the Haudenosaunee became very adroit at diplomacy, playing off the French against the British as individual tribes had earlier played the Swedes, Dutch, and English.

-Iroquoian-language peoples were involved in warfare and trading with nearby members of the Iroquois League.
-The explorer Robert La Salle in the 17th century identified the Mosopelea as among the Ohio Valley peoples defeated by the Iroquois in the early 1670s.
+Iroquoian-language peoples were involved in warfare and trading with nearby members of the Haudenosaunee League.
+The explorer Robert La Salle in the 17th century identified the Mosopelea as among the Ohio Valley peoples defeated by the Haudenosaunee in the early 1670s.
 The Erie and peoples of the upper Allegheny valley declined earlier during the Beaver Wars.
 By 1676 the power of the Susquehannock (Note: The 'fierce' Susquehannock declined rapidly following three years of epidemic disease in 1670–1672.
-They had been a regional military power, having subjugated several Delaware tribes and defeated two tribes of the Iroquois between 1665 and 1667.) was broken from the effects of three years of epidemic disease, war with the Iroquois, and frontier battles, as settlers took advantage of the weakened tribe.
+They had been a regional military power, having subjugated several Delaware tribes and defeated two tribes of the Iroquois between 1665 and 1667.) was broken from the effects of three years of epidemic disease, war with the Haudenosaunee, and frontier battles, as settlers took advantage of the weakened tribe.